 - (a) Each RCCPS entitles the holder the right to be paid, out of such profits available for distribution, a cumulative dividend at a rate as the issuer of the RCCPS shall decide from time to time. - (b) Each RCCPS entitles the holder the right to vote if there is any resolution for the winding up of the company, reduction of the capital, declaration of dividend on any RCCPS or if a resolution affects the special rights and privileges attached to the RCCPS. - (c) The RCCPS are redeemable at the option of the issuer for RM1.00 for every RCCPS held. - (d) The RCCPS are convertible at the option of the issuer into ordinary shares on the basis of one ordinary share for every RCCPS held. - (e) Each RCCPS entitles the holder the right on winding up or other return of capital (other than the redemption of the RCCPS) to receive, in priority of the ordinary shareholders of the company.

-The non-controlling interest in respect of PT SSS1 is not material to the Group and PT SSS2 was liquidated in the prior financial year.
+The non-controlling interest in respect of PT SSS1 is not material to the Group.
 Hence, summarised financial information of PT SSS1 are not presented.

 13. Associated Company